widelang/draft/README.md

 4 from outside
 ```

-⚠️ Notice that in the Third Case, `x` from outside has changed as well.
+⚠️ Notice that in the Third Case, `x` from outside has changed as well, but it must also be made Mutable.

 ### Moving the scope of an Entity